ShivanS93/100-days-of-code/r1-log.md

 On Day 6 of /r/linuxupskillchallenge on reddit.
 I installed apache onto my own remote linux server. http://3.104.119.227/ check it out!
 Also working with API data from Christchurch Property Sales.

+### R1D28

+On Day 7 of /r/linuxupskillchallenge on reddit.
+Looking up log files and see who have logged in and people who also failed to log in to the remote server.